jpaulm/drawfbp/README.md

 Running DrawFBP
 ----

 DrawFBP can be executed directly by executing its .jar file.
-You can download it from Maven (search for DrawFBP), or from the latest release in the <a href="https://github.com/jpaulm/drawfbp/releases">DrawFBP Releases</a> directory in GitHub; it can then be executed directly by double-clicking on it.
+You can download it from Maven (search for DrawFBP), or from the latest release in the <a href="https://github.com/jpaulm/drawfbp/releases">DrawFBP Releases</a> directory in GitHub.

 DrawFBP has been compiled to run on Java 1.7 (contrary to the comment in the Dec.
 14 commit!).